Skip to main content

 The play focuses on various characters including soldiers, preachers, and common folk as they grapple with the radical ideas of the time.
 It explores the rise of the Levellers, a political movement advocating for extended suffrage, religious tolerance, and equality before the law.
 The narrative jumps between different scenes and historical events, including the Putney Debates and the suppression of the Diggers movement, showing the hopes, struggles, and ultimate disappointments of those seeking radical change in society.

 The play’s themes revolve around political revolution, religious radicalism, and the clash between idealism and reality.
-Churchill employs a non-linear, episodic structure, blending historical accounts with fictional scenes to create a vivid portrait of the era.
-The tone is often intense and passionate, reflecting the fervor of the revolutionaries, but also darkly comic at times.
-Churchill’s style is characterized by its use of authentic period language, overlapping dialogue, and a fluid approach to time and space.
+Churchill’s style is characterised by its use of authentic period language, overlapping dialogue, and a fluid approach to time and space.
 The play’s form challenges traditional narrative structures, inviting the audience to piece together the broader historical context from fragmented scenes and monologues.
 This innovative approach mirrors the fractured and chaotic nature of the period it depicts.

 Director(s)